-Community Anchor Institutions (CAIs) are critical partners in the expansion of and access to broadband across the State of Idaho.
+Community Anchor Institutions (CAIs) are critical partners in expanding and accessing broadband across the State of Idaho.
 They cultivate strong relationships and trust within their communities and are focused on empowering community members by providing key services and serving as an essential hub of information about opportunities and resources.
-For some Idahoans, CAIs, such as a local library, offer the best, most affordable, and, in some cases, the only access to a computer and the internet.
+For some Idahoans, CAIs, such as a local library, offer the best, most affordable, and, in some cases, only access to a computer and the internet.
 Ensuring CAIs have reliable, high-speed internet is one of the top priorities under the BEAD program and for the State of Idaho.